International Cricket Council: Global Cricket Academy

-ICC Cricket World Program
+Cricket World Program

 The International Cricket Council telecasts a weekly program on television called ICC Cricket World.
 It is produced by Sportsbrand.

 It is a weekly 30-minute program providing the latest cricket news, recent cricket action including all Test and One-Day International matches, as well as off-field features and interviews.

 Criticism

-In 2015, Sam Collins and Jarrod Kimber made the documentary Death of a Gentleman on the internal organisation of the ICC, saying that the richer member countries were running the organisation to the detriment of the other members.
+In 2015, Sam Collins and Jarrod Kimber made the documentary Death of a Gentleman on the internal organisation of the ICC, saying that the richer member countries (specifically India, England and Australia) were "bullying" the ICC and running the organisation to the detriment of the other members.